AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 ### augur.api.Orders.setOrderPrice(p)

 Updates the price of an existing [Order](#order).
 If the [Order Creator](#order-creator) is owed a refund from the amount they originally escrowed, this amount will be transferred back to the Order Creator from the Market.
 If the Order Creator must escrow a larger amount to update the Order price, this additional amount will be transferred from their account to the Market.

 This transaction will trigger an [`OrderPriceChanged`](#OrderPriceChanged) event if the Order's price is updated without any errors.
+It will also trigger a [`ProfitLossChanged`](#ProfitLossChanged) event if the amount of escrowed funds changes.

 This transaction will fail if: